mtvillwock/maps-with-friends/README.md

 # Maps with Friends
-Status: Feature additions are pending.
+Status: Facebook OAuth addition pending.

 A User can:
 - register